 Once you hit the top of the backswing, freeze your body as you did in the one-plane drill.

-At this point, your body becomes far more involved in the swing.
-As the club descends onto the golf ball, your arms must get flatter to strike the ball correctly.
 To do this, you must move your hips in the direction of the ball so that the club can get the proper in-to-out path needed for consistent contact.
 Keep your arms and hips steady as they need to be in unison as they drive themselves to the golf ball.

 As you repeat this exercise, pay attention to the path of the club as it goes up on the backswing and then the path it must take on the downswing to get back to the golf ball.
 This fundamental is the reason why it is named the two-plane swing.

 Drill: Use A Broom To Complete The Two-Plane Swing

 Honing the two-plane sequence is dependent on making sure that your swing stays on plane from round-to-round.
 A great way to reignite that muscle memory is to take a flotation device for children known as a “floatie” out to the range.